Christina-Karavida/Exploring-Monotonic-Reasoning-in-Neural-Natural-Language-Inference/dataset_creation/readme.md

 ### `taxonomy.py`

-Contains the collection of hypernym–hyponym pairs used for dataset construction, organized into semantic categories.
+Contains the collection of hypernym–hyponym pairs used to create MoRe, organized in a taxonomy.

 ### `taxonomy_helpers.py`

 Contains helper functions for:

-* generating and processing hypernym–hyponym pairs;
+* generating hypernym–hyponym pairs;
-* inspecting category distributions;
 * visualizing the taxonomy; and
 * calculating taxonomy statistics.